 - 1 bunch green onions diced

-- 7 ounces aged cheddar or good melting cheese: grate 1/3 of it, and chop the rest into 1 inch cubes
+- 7 ounces cheddar , aged for GAPS or a good melting cheese: grate 1/3 of it, and chop the rest into 1 inch cubes

-- 2/3 cup nut flour sprouted, or blanched almond flour; also, 1/4 cup coconut flour will probably work here too; I'll update the recipe when I've tried it or comment below if you do
+- 2/3 cup nut flour sprouted, or blanched almond flour; also, 1/4 cup coconut flour will probably work here too; comment below if you try this

 - 1/2 cup cauliflower rice